jsidrach/pozo-bot/README.md

 25. You should see `Webhook was set`.

-26. Open your Telegram client and send the message `/start` to your bot. (type @`your-bot-username` at the search field to initiate the conversation)
+26. Open your Telegram client and send any to your bot (type @`your-bot-username` at the search field to initiate the conversation).

-27. Try sending more messages and you should see replies from the bot.
-Mission completed!